Helenng99/Opportunity_analysis/README.md

 ● Create new columns with DAX functions.

-● Create new tables with DAX functions
+● Create new tables with DAX functions.